 -

-Reduce heat, cover, and simmer for 15 to 20 minutes, until quinoa is tender.
+Reduce the heat, cover and simmer for 15 to 20 minutes, until the quinoa is tender.

 -